thoInteractive/cardinfo.github.io/_posts/2019-05-05-how-to-handle-unauthorized-fraudulent-transaction-on-credit-card-in-india.md

 <ol>
   <li>
-    <p>Non-existant billing and shipping address: The billing and shipping address is mentioned as below for this transaction:</p>
+    <p>Non-existent billing and shipping address: The billing and shipping address is mentioned as below for this transaction:</p>

     <p>23 mangar road